hellospiral/questions_and_answers_ember/README.md

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.

+# User Stories

+### Uncompleted:

+Questions should have the content of the question itself, an author and additional notes.

+Answers should have the content of the answer and the author.

+List all questions on the homepage, with only the question and the name of the author showing.

+Users should be able to click on a question to view additional information.

+Allow users to add and edit questions.

+Allow users to add answers to a question.
+Answers should be added and viewed on the same page as the question they respond to.

+### Completed:

+Include a header and/or navbar that appears on all pages containing the name of your site and a link to the home page.

 ## Prerequisites

 You will need the following things properly installed on your computer.